My Melancholy Baby: The First Ballads of the Great American Songbook, 1902-1913

 Reviews of My Melancholy Baby

-“Highly recommended.
-This book provides well-researched, well-written analyses and interpretations.
-All the printed source material is now in the public domain …. [and] Garber uses that to good effect.
-The [songs] highlighted here … are the bedrock of … the Great American Songbook.”
+“Highly recommended. … The [songs] highlighted here … are the bedrock of … the Great American Songbook.”
 (Choice, July 2022; James Farrington, Sibley Music Library, Eastman School of Music).

-“Deeply analyzes the title song and nine other ballads from the pre-World War I era. … Spotlighting enduring works by songsmiths today forgotten – and even in their day frequently hardly known – he is persuasive that they are an important part of our musical heritage. … a useful contribution to Americans’ shared experience of our past.”
+“Deeply analyzes … ballads from the pre-World War I era. … Spotlighting enduring works by songsmiths today forgotten …. a useful contribution to Americans’ shared experience of our past.”
 (American History, Feb.
 2022; Daniel B. Moskovitz, Osher Lifetime Learning Institutes at American University and George Mason University)

 “Liberated by Paris,” in Paris and the Musical, edited by Olaf Jubin.